SPOC-group/counting-attention/README.md

-# Code "Understanding Counting in Small Transformers: The Interplay between Attention and Feed-Forward Layers"
+# Code

 This repository contains the code that is able to reproduce the results and figures for:

-> Understanding Counting in Small Transformers: The Interplay between Attention and Feed-Forward Layers,
+> Counting in Small Transformers: The Delicate Interplay between Attention and Feed-Forward Layers,
 > by Freya Behrens, Luca Biggio, Lenka Zdeborová

 ## Reproducing Figures